devcybiko/gregsmithwiki/content/teaching/essential55.md

 4. Respect other students' comments, opinions, and ideas
 5. If you win, do not brag; if you lose, do not show anger
 6. If you are asked a question in conversation, ask a question in return
-7. Cover your mouth when you seneze or coiugh and say excuse me
+7. Cover your mouth when you sneeze or cough and say excuse me
 8. Do not show disrespect with gestures
 9. Always say thank you when given something
 10. When you receive something, do not insult the gift or the giver